Posted on 4 January 2021, updated on 30 January 2023.

 In order to connect the app insight to your app, you need to your application you need to add these environment variables:

 Warning: when you add a new environment variable to your application this one restarts.
-So you will have a downtime.
+So you will have downtime.
 To avoid this downtime:

 1. Add the new environment variable only in the staging slot.

-2. Swap the staging slot to the production slot.
+2. Swap the staging slot for the production slot.

 3. Put the new environment variable in the production slot.

 Apply your configuration in Azure

 Here is the command you have to pass in your terminal

 Login to Azure